Characterization and optimized engineering of bosonic quantum interfaces under single-mode operational constraints: Characterizing Squeezing Restricted interface

 \subsection{Diagonalizing mode-2 reflection matrix ${\bf T}^{22}$}

+In the previous sections, we illustrate that each interface can be classified by its transmission strength and sub-matrix ranks under the assumption that arbitrary Gaussian single-mode operation can be applied.
+Under the squeezing restriction, however, these classifiers are no longer sufficient.
+Here is an example: consider a linear interface that introduces only single-mode squeezing to the restricted mode, this interface falls into the class of Identity.
+Obviously, this interface cannot be converted to some other interface belongs to the same class, e.g. an operation that is identity on both modes, because it requires squeezing of the restricted mode.
+Thus a modified scheme is needed to classify the interfaces under squeezing restriction, and we will introduce it as follows.

-Without loss of generality, we assume mode 2 is squeezing-restricted.
-We explore the invariant properties of an interface under the following allowable operations: any single-mode operation on mode 1 but only rotation on mode 2.
+Without loss of generality, we assume mode 2 is squeezing-restricted, the allowable operation in this setup will consist of any single-mode operation on mode 1 but only rotation on mode 2.
 We first consider the mode-2 reflection matrix ${\bf T}^{22}$ since it is the part in the transformation matrix ${\bf T}$ that is mostly affected by this restriction, i.e. ${\bf T}^{22}$ can be altered by rotation only.
 According to the property of singular value decomposition (SVD) \cite{qu_decomp}, the singular values of a matrix are invariant under rotation operations.
 The SVD of ${\bf T}^{22}$ is given by

 where ${\bf \Sigma}$ is a $2 \times 2$ diagonal matrix with the singular values.
 We thus realize that the singular values of ${\bf T}^{22}$ can be used to construct the invariant classifier under squeezing restriction.
 We will discuss its physical meaning for each class of interface.